Wi-Fi: City-wide

-In the early 2000s, many cities around the world announced plans to construct citywide Wi-Fi networks.
-There are many successful examples; in 2004, Mysore (Mysuru) became India's first Wi-Fi-enabled city.
+In the early 2000s, multiple cities around the world announced plans to construct citywide Wi-Fi networks.
+There are a number of successful examples; in 2004, Mysore (Mysuru) became India's first Wi-Fi-enabled city.
 A company called WiFiyNet has set up hotspots in Mysore, covering the whole city and a few nearby villages.

 In 2005, St. Cloud, Florida and Sunnyvale, California, became the first cities in the United States to offer citywide free Wi-Fi (from MetroFi).
 Minneapolis has generated $1.2 million in profit annually for its provider.

 In May 2010, the then London mayor Boris Johnson pledged to have London-wide Wi-Fi by 2012.
 Several boroughs including Westminster and Islington already had extensive outdoor Wi-Fi coverage at that point.

-New York City announced a city-wide campaign to convert old phone booths into digitized "kiosks" in 2014.
-The project, titled LinkNYC, has created a network of kiosks which serve as public Wi-Fi hotspots, high-definition screens and landlines.
+New York City announced a city-wide campaign to convert old phone booths into digital kiosks in 2014.
+The project, titled LinkNYC, has created a network of kiosks that serve as public Wi-Fi hotspots, high-definition screens and landlines.
 Installation of the screens began in late 2015.
 The city government plans to implement more than seven thousand kiosks over time, eventually making LinkNYC the largest and fastest public, government-operated Wi-Fi network in the world.
-The UK has planned a similar project across major cities of the country, with the project's first implementation in the Camden borough of London.
+The UK has planned a similar project across major cities of the country, with the project's first implementation in the London Borough of Camden.

-Officials in South Korea's capital Seoul are moving to provide free Internet access at more than 10,000 locations around the city, including outdoor public spaces, major streets, and densely populated residential areas.
-Seoul will grant leases to KT, LG Telecom, and SK Telecom.
-The companies will invest $44 million in the project, which was to be completed in 2015.
+Officials in South Korea's capital Seoul were moving to provide free Internet access at more than 10,000 locations around the city, including outdoor public spaces, major streets, and densely populated residential areas.
+Seoul was planning to grant leases to KT, LG Telecom, and SK Telecom.
+The companies were supposed to invest $44 million in the project, which was to be completed in 2015.

 Geolocation

-Wi-Fi positioning systems use the positions of Wi-Fi hotspots to identify a device's location.
+Wi-Fi positioning systems use known positions of Wi-Fi hotspots to identify a device's location.
+It is used when GPS isn't suitable due to issues like signal interference or slow satellite acquisition.
+This includes assisted GPS, urban hotspot databases, and indoor positioning systems.
+Wi-Fi positioning relies on measuring signal strength (RSSI) and fingerprinting.
+Parameters like SSID and MAC address are crucial for identifying access points.
+The accuracy depends on nearby access points in the database.
+Signal fluctuations can cause errors, which can be reduced with noise-filtering techniques.
+For low precision, integrating Wi-Fi data with geographical and time information has been proposed.

+The Wi-Fi RTT capability introduced in IEEE 802.11mc allows for positioning based on round trip time measurement, an improvement over the RSSI method.
+The IEEE 802.11az standard promises further improvements in geolocation accuracy.